angrybacon/doomsday-wiki/markdown/articles/2018/03/06/scg-worcester-report.md

 G1: I lose the roll, they lead on Chalice@1, and I can't cast any of my spell in hand.
 Turn 2 Rabblemaster into turn 3 Chandra ends the game in short order.
-I only play lands, and only a Volc and some Grixis fetches, so my identity remains a mystery.
+I only play lands, and only a Volc and some Grixis fetchlands, so my identity remains a mystery.

 -4 Cabal Therapy, -1 Conjurer's Bauble
 +2 Hurkyl's Recall, +1 Echoing Truth, +1 Chain of Vapor, +1 Thoughtseize